Are the 80s definitely vintage or maybe retro fashion?July 31, 2014

 The article argued that it was difficult to define vintage as there was a “paucity of literature”giving clarity to its definition.
 They would go on to argue that with online availability of both retro, vintage and second hand clothing, a clear definition of what vintage was,was being eroded.
 For the writers of this article vintage was and still is, about an attitude, a particular style of dress, or as Palmer, from his book “Vintage whores and vintage virgin: Second hand fashion in the twenty first century” in Old Clothes, new looks: Second hand fashion,” vintage was a “symbol of individuality and originality.”

-Are the 80s vintage-it passes the 30 year rule, it has individuality and originality
+It passes the 30 year rule, it has individuality and originality

 If this is the case, then when we come back to the eighties, having a clearer definition of what vintage is, we can argue that the eighties ticks all the boxes for vintage, it passes the 30 year rule, it has individuality and originality, and above all, uniqueness.
 The eighties were all about self-expression and embody all the definitions the English language can throw at us on vintage fashion.
 Colorful play suits, shoulder pads and flamboyant evening gowns have been repeated throughout the following decades, but as any vintage connoisseur will tell you, there is nothing to beat the original.
 Online purchase may have confused the vintage landscape, but the eighties have earned their right to be considered vintage if they fulfill the above conditions – and they do.